time-planer/Web-Client/docs/OnePage.md

     $("body").append(view.get()); // alternative is view.$()
 });
 ```
-But We dont see anything right?
+But we don't see anything right?<br>
-we need to tell the component how to build a view.
+We need to tell the component how to build a view.
 ```javascript
 $(document).ready(function(){
     onepage.loadComp("list");